sundaram-sharma/dall_e_2.0/README.md

 ## Installation

 Clone the project into your local directory.
-For setting up the front-end, head to the client folder
+For setting up the front end, head to the client folder

 ```bash
   cd client